gabrielschulhof/bindings-principles/README.md

   0. The list is two arguments long
   0. The type of each argument is a JS number that can be cast as a double.

-Exceptions are only thrown if it turns out that the arguments do not contain values that can be cast as doubles.
+Exceptions are only thrown if it turns out that the length of the argument list is not equal to two, or if the arguments do not contain values that can be cast as doubles.
 The return value is constructed from the return value of the native API.

 ## Data
 This is any kind of data that does not fit into a primitive value that the language can handle directly.
 The distinction from primitive types is that now we're dealing with pointers.
 There are many ways in which data can be dealt with, so let's break up the use cases and look at each in turn.
-There are two orthogonal ways in which we can break down how we deal with data: On the one hand there's the case of the pointer the native API eventually expects back via a later call vs. the pointer it gives us for our information.
-On the other hand there's the pointer to a structure we can copy entirely vs. the "magic" pointer to a structure that is potentially even opaque to us - a handle.
+  0. The structure.
+This is a pointer to a well-known structure into which the bindings can decend and from which they can construct a Javascript object.
+The structure is either passed to the native library or the native library may return it.
+  0. The handle.
+This is a "magic" pointer that is usually bookended by two API calls - one to create it, and one to destroy it.

-### The simple case - "here's the data you wanted"
+### The simple case - a transparent structure
 This is an API of the form:
 ```C
 struct coordinates {